APA Practice working for you

 Even with Congress out on winter recess, the APA Practice Organization urged continued advocacy by practicing psychologists to prevent drastic reductions in Medicare reimbursement beyond the current two-month reprieve in payment cuts.

-Grassroots psychologists were instrumental in helping to secure the recent blockage of Medicare payment cuts.
+Grassroots psychologists were instrumental in helping to secure the recent blockage of Medi9care payment cuts.
 Psychologists used the online Legislative Action Center at our Practice Central website to send more than 35,000 messages in 2011 urging members of Congress to reject steep Medicare cuts.

 Advocating for inclusion of psychologists in the Medicare definition of “physician”

 Early last year key allies of professional psychology in the Senate and House introduced legislation to include psychologists in the Medicare “physician” definition, which would help eliminate barriers to the services psychologists provide by removing inappropriate physician supervision requirements imposed by Medicare.

 Passage of this legislation would improve the Medicare mental health benefit accessibility to the beneficiary population poised to explode in the coming decades.
 APAPO continues working to increase the number of bill co-sponsors and will again feature the bill as one of three issues to be discussed when psychology leaders meet with their members of Congress and staff during the 2012 State Leadership Conference.
 Psychologists sent more than 14,000 messages in 2011 via APAPO’s Legislative Action Center to their elected officials urging them to include psychologists in the Medicare definition of “physician.”
 APAPO hopes the bipartisan support for physician definition legislation will encourage its movement this year.

 Defending the doctoral standard for independent psychology practice